In which year did The Project Tiger in Manas National Park commence? [#2166]

 Related Questions

-1. Manas National Park is situated in the foothills of which region?2.
+1. Which Tiger Reserve completed 50 years as a project Tiger Reserve?2.
 Which of the following national parks in Assam is known for its rhino conservation efforts?3.
-In which year did The Project Tiger in Manas National Park commence?4.
-Where is a source of hot water spring situated in Assam?5.
+Where is a source of hot water spring situated in Assam?4.
+Which wildlife sanctuary in Assam is famous for one-horned rhinoceros?5.
 Which one of the following is known as the Amazon of the East?